Jorge Soler Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 23rd in the league.

-- The Cardinals have the 23rd-ranked team ERA among all MLB pitching staffs (4.52).
+- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.51).

 © 2023 Data Skrive.
 All rights reserved.